TheOtherRolesAU/TheOtherRoles/README.md

 The Engineer can use vents.
 \
 **NOTE**
 - The kill button of Impostors activates if they stand next to a vent where the Engineer is.
-They can also kill him there.
+They can also kill them there.
 No other action (e.g. Morphling sample, Shifter shift, ...) can affect players inside vents.

 ### Game Options
 | Name | Description |